-As for the recipe, it’s simple (obviously) and refreshing, with summery flavors and a hint of sweetness.
-Additionally, it bakes for a short period of time, so won’t heat up the house too much or for too long, which is crucial on these hot summer days.
+This blueberry basil chicken loaf is a unique and delicious way to embrace berry season and other summery flavors.
+It bakes for only a short period of time, so won’t heat up the house too much or for very long, which is crucial on hot summer days.

-Jesse and I ate slices of the loaf with sauteed kale and caramelized onions, but it’s also good eaten in lettuce wraps with a little Dijon mustard — that’s what I did with the leftovers the next day for lunch.
+We ate slices of this chicken loaf with sauteed kale and caramelized onions, but it’s also good eaten in lettuce wraps with a little Dijon mustard.
+That’s actually what I did with the leftovers the next day for lunch.

 - 1 large clove garlic or 2 small, finely chopped